catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

   # Once this is done, we use the following command to force all volumes listed in the fstab to mount:
   root@lvm-test:~# mount -a

-Finally, once we have updated our fstab and forced an update we can view the mount information of our volumes using the following:
+Finally, once we have updated our fstab and forced our LVM to mount, we can view the mount information of our volumes using the following:

 .. code-block:: shell